March 20, 2023

 Even before the rise of cases because of the Omicron variant, overseas travel has been reserved only for people with the vaccine.
 Other countries have their own specific rules, but most (if not all) of them require proof of vaccination before you can enter their borders.

 Meanwhile, here in the Philippines, you can’t travel to tourist destinations like Baguio, La Union, or Cebu if you don’t have proof of vaccination or at least a recent negative RT-PCR test result.
 But really, you shouldn’t risk going on vacation to tourist spots if you haven’t been vaccinated.
+Other than Baguio City and other places mentioned, there are ongoing strict rules for entry on other cities and major tourist spots as well.

 In recent news, the Department of Transportation of the Philippines (DOTr) announced a “no vaccine, no ride” policy that was effective since last January 17, 2021, but was recently reinforced this January 2022.